At town hall, Biden blasts Trump’s ‘criminal’ virus response

 The cars were parked around the stage, each with small groups of people standing outside them or leaning or sitting on the hoods to watch Cooper and Biden onstage.
 The network erected blue and red spotlights over the dirt and gravel parking lot to make it easier to see, and each parking space was marked off with white chalk in large rectangles to ensure that each group stayed more than 6 feet (1.8 meters) apart.

-The town hall marked the first time that Biden had faced live, unscripted questions from voters since winning the nomination.
+The town hall was the first time that Biden had faced live, unscripted questions from voters since winning the nomination.
 Trump participated in a town hall Tuesday in an auditorium in Philadelphia.

 The appearances have been seen as tuneups before the three presidential debates, the first set for Sept.
 29. Biden’s uneven debate performances during the Democratic primary contributed to his initial struggles in polls and the early primary vote, and Trump has pushed unfounded conspiracy theories about Biden taking performance-enhancing drugs and has raised questions about Biden’s mental acuity.